long-term focus: string accordion

 this iteration marked the first major redesign of the instrument from top to bottom: a kerf-bent, curved enclosure with rows of (poor quality) buttons changed the interaction metaphor from that of a noise machine to a fretted, bowed lute. the sound design on this iteration featured several models of bowed strings. ultimately, the poor button quality made this iteration too unreliable to work with.

-the most recent iteration was meant to be a simplification of the string accordion idea. i ended up making it more complicated than it needed to be, and my vision for the instrument too rigid to allow a proper rapid prototyping process. the making and practice of this iteration is probably the best documented of the three main designs to date. pictures, design notes, and reflections are found in my thesis.
+the most recent iteration was meant to be a simplification of the string accordion idea. it ended up more complicated than previous iterations! this string accordion has prompted a re-exploration of the original concept and execution, in search of usability and purpose. the development of this iteration is probably the best documented of the three main designs to date. pictures, design notes, and reflections are found in my thesis.